Am I pregnant?

 Home pregnancy tests

-- Do not drink excessive amounts of fluids before the test to increase the volume of urine.
-This could dilute the hCG levels.
+- Don't drink excessive amounts before the test as this could dilute HCG levels.

-- Some fertility drugs or other medications may interfere with the test results.
-Check the package labelling for information.
+- Be aware some fertility drugs or other medications can interfere with the test results.

 According to the NHS, a positive test result is almost certainly correct but a negative result is less reliable.

 If the result is negative but other signs make you feel you may be pregnant, then repeat the test after a few days or seek medical advice.